hycis/unilever_pred/README.md

 # TODO: how to interpolate test data?
 # TODO: check out the feature weights
 # TODO: recursive feature elimination
+# TODO: do the avg plots and auto-detect gradient
+# TODO: interpolatio by label
+# TODO: which ingredient correlate with which attribute
+# TODO: correlation with OO score

 Test Labels
 ===========